Iberian gudgeon

 Iberian gudgeon (Gobio lozanoi) is a species of gudgeon, a small freshwater ray-finned fish in the family Gobionidae.
 It is widespread only in the Iberian Peninsula where it is indigenous in the Ebro and Bidasoa drainage, and in France in the Adour drainage, as well as Andorra.
 It has been introduced throughout the Iberian Peninsula, including Portugal, It is a freshwater demersal fish, up to 11.9 cm long.

+Etymology

 Named in honor of Luis Lozano Rey (1878-1958), University of Madrid, for his contribution to the knowledge of Iberian freshwater fishes.